In-depth reviews

 0-62mphTop speedDriven wheelsPower

-Given the updates Abarth has made to the 500e in its transition from city car to hot hatch, you’d be right to expect a dramatically different driving experience.
+Given the visual and mechanical updates Abarth has made to the 500e in its transition from city car to hot hatch, you’d be right to expect a dramatically different driving experience.
 And actually, while it still feels like a nippy, fun-to-drive small car, it’s quite a bit more engaging on a twisty road.

 There are three different drive modes: Turismo, Scorpion Street and Scorpion Track.
 The first of those limits power and ramps up the regenerative braking, while the latter does the complete opposite – offering customers the full beans but without the energy-harvesting one-pedal driving.
 We drove the car in Scorpion Street most of the time, blending maximum power with high regen.